 Meat you should be going for is white meat, such as turkey or chicken, which you can also buy in ground/minced form.
 When you buy fillets, go for skinless varieties, as the skin itself holds a lot of saturated fat.

 But that doesn’t mean you must cut red and processed meat completely out.
-If you still fancy having red meat, just be sure to buy leaner cuts, or ground/minced meat with lower fat content.
+If you still fancy having red meat, just be sure to buy leaner cuts or ground/minced meat with lower fat content.
 This will make sure you’re not getting too much saturated fat into your system.

 If you really fancy drastically cutting back meat from your diet, we highly recommend replacing it with legumes.
 This is because these have a high protein content meaning you don’t lose out on these essentials nutrients.
-As they’re also full of fibre, they’ll help you stay full for longer, as well as pump you full of amazing B-Vitamins.
+As they’re also full of fiber, they’ll help you stay full for longer, as well as pump you full of amazing B-Vitamins.

 For more information about decreasing the meat on your healthy grocery list and increasing your legume intake, be sure to read out “5 Reasons to Be On A Flexitarian Diet” guide.